cloudfoundry/stratos/scf/README.md

 kubernetes-dashboard   10.0.0.95    <none>        80/TCP    22m

 ```
-2. Tunnel the port
+2. Tunnel the port by executing the following in the vagrant machine

 ```
 $  ssh  vagrant@localhost -L 192.168.77.77:9090:10.0.0.95:80 -Nf
 ```

-The kubernetes dashboard will be available at https://cf-dev.io:9090
+The kubernetes dashboard will be available at http://cf-dev.io:9090

 ### Configure CF Cli